CB721/grocery-list-front/README.md

 # G-List
 An application for users to create custom grocery lists based on the stores where they shop.
 They can search for stores in their area or enter a custom store.
-THe user can also share lists with friends and family that they connect with.
+The user can also share lists with friends and family that they connect with.

 * [View Application](https://g-list-cb.herokuapp.com/)
 * [Front End Repository](https://github.com/CB721/grocery-list-front)